olofmogren/pymdslides/README.md

 # pymdslides

 Script to generate PDF slides from markdown input.
 Can be configured with custom fonts and has a number of built in layouts.
-Supports latex via matplotlib.
+Supports latex via matplotlib. pymdslides is built around pyfpdf.
+For other dependencies, look at dependencies.txt.

 Level 1 headlines generates a new page.
 Each document can have a configuration inside a yaml section, and each page can have one specific configuration which is specified insida a yaml section after the headline.